Long Beach Airport: Why This Underrated Hub Beats LAX

 Distinctive Architecture

-The 1941 terminal building features original Art Deco elements that have been carefully preserved through recent renovations.
-Walking through the terminal feels like stepping back in time while still enjoying modern amenities.
+The 1941 terminal building features original Art Deco elements carefully preserved through recent renovations.
+Walking through feels like stepping back in time while still enjoying modern amenities.
+That is what makes Long Beach endearing to architecture enthusiasts – authentic historical character is rare at airports.

 Sustainability Focus

-Long Beach Airport has invested in solar panels, water conservation, and noise reduction initiatives.
-The airport also promotes bike-friendly routes and public transit connections, making it one of the more environmentally conscious airports in the region.
+Long Beach has invested in solar panels, water conservation, and noise reduction initiatives.
+The airport also promotes bike-friendly routes and public transit connections.

 Bottom Line